swirlai/swirl-search/docs/DOCKER_BUILD.md

 <br/>

-# DOCKER SETUP for SWIRL 1.3
+# DOCKER BUILD for SWIRL

 :warning: Warning: when using docker the SWIRL database is instantly and irrevocably deleted upon container shutdown!